siddinc/finger_count_recognition/Readme.md

 - `cd` to `src`
 - Run `python main.py`

-> To obtain accurate results, orient your Webcam in such a way that your background is of a lighter hue; preferably white.
+> To obtain accurate results, orient your Webcam in such a way that the background inside the green box (region of interest) is of a lighter hue; preferably white.